s-damian/phoenix-crud-example/README.md

 In this example, there is :

 * An example of an articles controller (for an HTML resource).
-* An example of an products controller (for LiveView).
+* An example of a products controller (for LiveView).

 ## Configuration - Phoenix App